How I answered a Jehovah's Witness

 "As usual, Paul entered there and . . . discussed the Scriptures with them." --

 Acts 17:2 (International Study Bible)

-Jehovah's Witness question: I've been browsing your site and notice
+- Jehovah's Witness question: I've been browsing your site and noticed

 baptismal celebration phrasing in Matthew 28:19-20 (the Great